More about: Moulin Rouge Tickets and Tours

 Is it possible to go to the Moulin Rouge with children?

 Children from six years old (always accompanied by an adult) are admitted to the show.
 This is something that, considering the history of the cabaret and the current atmosphere of the area, is often surprising, but the truth is that the show is suitable for all ages.
-When I went to see the show I didn't see any children and I don't think it's usual to see them, both for the time of the show and the price.
+When I went to see the show I didn't see any children and I don't think it is usual to see them, both for the time of the show and the price.

 Is it possible to take photos and videos at the Moulin Rouge?

-If you are thinking of taking your camera (or even your cell phone) with a 100 percent charged battery to this show, you can already discard the idea.
+If you are thinking of taking your camera (or even your cell phone) with a 100 % charged battery to this show, you can already discard the idea.
 No photos or video of any kind are allowed during the show or dinner.
-The waiters may attract attention and, in addition, the organizers themselves will offer you the official photo during the dinner for an approximate price of 20 euros.
+The waiters may attract attention and, in addition, the organizers themselves will offer you the official photo during the dinner for an approximate price of 20€.

-What to do around the Moulin Rouge
+What to do around the Moulin Rouge?

 The Pigalle area is one of the most picturesque in Paris; there you will find huge erotic stores (many with shows included) that attract attention not only for its content, but for its bright neon lights.
 Pigalle by night is an area full of life and it is difficult to find comparisons to describe it.